Sena Sakaguchi: Super Formula

+Super GT

+GT300

-2019 marked Sakaguchi's first experience with sports car racing, as he joined K-Tunes Racing for the 2019 Super GT Series season, competing alongside Morio Nitta in the GT300 class.
-The drive came about thanks to Sakaguchi's uncle, Ryohei, who had connections with the K-Tunes team.
+2019 marked Sakaguchi's first experience with sports car racing, as he joined K-Tunes Racing for the 2019 Super GT Series season, competing alongside veteran Morio Nitta in the GT300 class.
+The drive came about thanks to Sakaguchi's uncle, Ryōhei Sakaguchi a racing driver who was competing in the series and had connections with the K-Tunes team.
 Sakaguchi and Nitta would take two class victories that season; the rain-shortened season-opener at Okayama and Round 3 at Suzuka, finishing 2nd in points.
-The 2019 season also saw Sakaguchi take on a reduced presence in F3 as a result, tallying three podiums in five races driving for TOM'S.

-Following the Japanese F3 split at the end of 2019, Sakaguchi competed in both of the resulting series during 2020.
-In the Super Formula Lights series, Sakaguchi ran the full season with B-Max Racing.
-Despite finishing just one race outside of the podium positions, he would finish second in the standings, nearly 40 points behind Ritomo Miyata.
-In the K2 Planet-promoted Formula Regional Japanese Championship, however, Sakaguchi won all eleven races that he competed in, taking the championship by just over 50 points despite missing the triple-header at Sugo.
+Sakaguchi would return to K-tunes Racing for the last three rounds in 2021 after competed mostly in GT500.

+GT300

 During 2020, Sakaguchi also played the role of substitute on two occasions, initially replacing Heikki Kovalainen in TGR Team SARD's GT500 class entry at Fuji in July.
-Later, in September, he filled in for Kondō Racing's Kenta Yamashita during the Super Formula Championship round at Okayama.
-However, Sakaguchi once again was unable to make it to the grid, crashing on the warm-up lap and failing to officially register his Super Formula debut.

-For 2021, Sakaguchi secured a full-time ride in the series with P.mu/cerumo・INGING.
-In his rookie season, Sakaguchi claimed two podium finishes en route to a 7th-place points finish, taking second at the rain-shortened round at Autopolis and the second event at Motegi.
-Visa issues for Frenchman Sacha Fenestraz forced Sakaguchi to add a part-time campaign in the GT500 class of the Super GT series.
-He would pair with Ryo Hirakawa for the first five rounds of the season, taking pole at the opening round alongside two podium finishes, before finishing the season with K-Tunes Racing in the GT300 class.
+For 2021, Visa issues for Frenchman Sacha Fenestraz enabled Sakaguchi to add a part-time campaign in the GT500 class of the Super GT series.
+He would pair with Ryo Hirakawa for the first five rounds of the season, taking pole at the opening round alongside two podium finishes.

 Ahead of 2022, Sakaguchi moved to the GT500 class full-time, pairing with Yuji Kunimoto in the #19 TGR Team WedsSport Bandoh entry.
 Despite Sakaguchi himself claiming three individual poles and the entry scoring four total, the team would only finish 11th in the championship, finishing no higher than fifth in any given race.
 At the conclusion of the season, sports car racing publication Sportscar365 named Sakaguchi as an honorable mention for their GT500 Driver of the Year.
 Sakaguchi would return to the team in 2023, paired once again with Kunimoto.
+The duo would claim the first GT500-class victory for Bandoh since 2016 in a red-flag shortened event at Suzuka, concluding the season 12th in the overall championship.